|

 Horia Tecau and Yves Allegro win the doubles crown in Eckental, Germany

 This past week RTM's Horia Tecau, together with his doubles partner Yves Allegro, won the 30,000 Euros +H Challenger in Eckental, Germany.
 In the finals this past Sunday, they beat Brazil's Marcio Torres and Great Britain's James Auckland 6-3, 3-6, (10-7).
+With the win the doubles team Tecau/Allegro received 1,900 Euros and added 55 points in the ATP Doubles Ranking.
+Following the great result and with the points from Eckental, this Monday November 10th Horia reached his all time Best Doubles ranking of #88.

 Sunday, November 09, 2008